Frank9956/CodeClauseInternship_ChatApp/README.md

 - HTML, CSS, JavaScript
 - Socket.IO for real-time communication
 - Express.js for the backend server
-- (Add any other libraries or technologies used)

  ## Open your web browser and navigate to http://localhost:4000 to use the application